-If your doctor thinks acute kidney injury is the cause of your signs and symptoms, they'll refer you to a nephrologist.
+If your doctor thinks acute kidney injury is the cause of your signs and symptoms, they will refer you to a nephrologist.

 Your kidney doctor will order a series of tests, including:

-At the UPMC Kidney Disease Center, we'll work with you to find a reversible cause of your acute kidney injury.
+At the UPMC Kidney Disease Center, we'll work with you to find the cause of your acute kidney injury.
 Then we'll design a treatment plan based on that cause.